CSA-OCP-GER/aad-identity-for-developers/README.md

 # aad-identity-for-developers

-Integrate your applications in Azure Active Directory
+This repository gives several examples on how to integrate your your applications with Azure Active Directory.

 ## Prerequisites
 * Node.js